 Natural Resources Section - Full-Time; Anchorage

-The section currently seeks an experienced attorney to advise the Department of Natural Resources (DNR) on complex infrastructure and resource development projects, large mine development, operational matters, and litigation.
+The section currently seeks two experienced attorneys to advise the Department of Natural Resources (DNR) in operational matters and litigation.
 Section attorneys typically specialize in particular program areas, but the section functions as a team and attorneys often perform work outside their primary area of responsibility.
-Opportunities to work on special projects or in newly-identified program areas also occur.
-The attorney hired for this position will advise DNR regarding daily operations and projects, and represent the agency in administrative and judicial litigation.
+Opportunities to work on special projects or in newly identified program areas also occur.
+The attorneys hired for these positions will advise DNR about daily operations and projects and represent the agency in administrative and judicial litigation.
+Client and program assignments will be made to best suit the skills, experience, and interests of the selected candidates.
 Some travel may be necessary.
-Specific clients and program areas for this recruitment include:
+Primary program areas for this recruitment include:

-- Division of Mining, Land & Water: advice and litigation regarding administration of state land, major infrastructure development projects (roads, mines, rail corridors, dams, etc.), and projects involving other state land administrators (TLO, Alaska Railroad Corporation, University of Alaska) and private landowners.
+- DNR, Division of Mining, Land & Water: advice and litigation regarding administration of the state public domain, public use areas, land use planning, land management, land conveyances, leases, permits, municipal entitlements, major infrastructure development projects (roads, mines, rail corridors, dams, etc.), and projects involving other state land administrators (the Trust Land Office, the Alaska Railroad Corporation, the University of Alaska) and private landowners.

 Applicants must have graduated from an accredited law school and have a strong knowledge of general legal principles applicable to state government.
 Three or more years of experience in natural resources issues and transactions, including state and federal litigation and administrative proceedings, is strongly preferred.
-Qualified applicants must have strong communication, oral advocacy, writing, and time management skills, demonstrate excellent professional judgment, and exhibit an interest in working on complex matters.
-The ability to handle a high volume of work, cooperatively prioritize work with several clients, and develop and maintain strong working relationships is essential.
+Qualified applicants must have strong communication, oral advocacy, writing, and time management skills; must demonstrate excellent professional judgment; and must exhibit an interest in working on complex matters.
+The ability to handle a high volume of work, cooperatively prioritize work with several clients, and develop and maintain strong working relationships with colleagues and clients is essential.
 Successful applicants will have strong interpersonal skills and a proven ability to work well with colleagues and support staff.
 Successful applicants will be highly motivated and able to work individually and as a member of a team with minimum supervision.

 Office of the Attorney General